Config Related

 Configs use the LIOS overridden strategy based on the file path and the config ID.

 When reading configs, the plugin will iterate config groups by following order: built-in config groups, local config groups, and project config groups.
-The core config group is shared by all game types, and will be iterated before the config group for related game type.
+The shared config group is shared by all game types, and will be iterated before the config group for related game type.

 For example, if you have written some custom configs in the config file .config/stellaris/modifiers.cwt